PhilipYip1988/python-tutorials/001_install/readme.md

 # The Python Ecosystem

 Python is a programming language that is under continuous development:
-* Python has numerous third-party libraries for data science.
+* Python has numerous third-party libraries for data science
 * Python has numerous **I**ntegrated **D**evelopment **E**nvironments (**IDE**s) which are essentially user interfaces for the programmer to interact with the Python programming language.

 Installing Python for a begineer can be tricky as the Python ecosystem is so flexible.
 Installation of Python directly and installation of Python libraries using pip often results in the instalaltion of Python libraries that are not compatible with each other and therefore lots of error messages!
 Take a moment to understand the Python ecosystem before installing!